 Lawyer DeMetris Sampson was born on July 30, 1955 in Tyler, Texas.
-Sampson earned her B.B.A. degree from the University of Texas, Dallas in 1977.
-She received her J.D. degree from the University of Texas, Dallas in 1980, and her M.L. degree from Southern Methodist University in 1986.
+Sampson earned her B.B.A. degree from the University of Texas, Austin in 1977.
+She received her J.D. degree from the University of Texas School of Law in 1980, and her M.L. degree from Southern Methodist University in 1986.

 Sampson began her career as chief counsel for the Texas House of Representatives’ Judicial Affairs Committee in 1981.
 She remained as chief counsel until 1985, when she became the assistant district attorney for Dallas County in Texas.
 Sampson then joined the law firm of Blair, Goggan, Sampson & Meeks and became the first African American partner of a major Dallas, Texas law firm.
 She then joined Linebarger, Goggan, Blair & Sampson, LLP as a managing partner.
 Sampson was the first African American woman to be named a managing partner in a majority firm in Dallas, Texas.
 She also served as an advisor to Ron Kirk, who was the first African American mayor of Dallas from 1995 until 2002.
 Sampson retired from Linebarger, Goggan, Blair & Sampson, LLP in 2014.

 In 1990, Sampson was named an Outstanding Young Texan by the University of Texas, Dallas.
 She also received distinguished honors from the university in 2008 and was awarded the Legacy of Service Foundation Award in 2012.
 At her retirement in 2014, Sampson was honored by Eddie Bernice Johnson of Texas on the floor of the U.S. House of Representatives for her distinguished career.
 She was also awarded the 25th Image Award by the Legacy of Service Foundation in 2017.